jacekweg/exercise-tracker/README.md

 # Description

-Simple API written in Express.js and using MongoDB, that lets you add users and exercises and get the exercisies of a given user.
-You also can select to see exercises between any given dates and limit the search results to a given number.
+Simple API written using Node.js, Express, and MongoDB.
+It lets you track users and their exercises.
+Users and exercises can be added via a POST request.
+It is also possible to get information about the exercises of a given user via a GET request.
+The request is able to limit the results returned to the ones between any given dates and/or to a specific number.